JoshDoug/Notes/NIX/Vim/vim-manual.md

 Additional options set to add info about current position within a file are:

 * `set number` - set absolute line numbers
-* `set relativenumber` - set relative line numbers, when combined with `set number` the current line has an absolute number while the rest are relative
+* `set relativenumber` - set relative line numbers
+* `set relativenumber number` - when combined the current line has an absolute number while the rest are relative
 * `set ruler` - add info on current line and column at the bottom left of the status bar

 ### 03.7 Scrolling Around